arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 improve the extension for both contributors and users.
 Having worked professionally with web technologies for several years, I can navigate the VSCodeVim codebase and write maintainable Typescript with ease.
-My work in UI/UX has given me the skills to tune performance and I have the development experience to make efficient and maintainable design decisions.
+My work in UI/UX has given me skills to tune performance and I have the development experience to make efficient and maintainable design decisions.
 As a daily VS Code user, I care about the outcome of this proposal beyond deliverable checkmarks - I want